What contracts are included in contractual liability?

 Contractual liability concerns accepting grey-area responsibility through agreements with other business stakeholders.

-Standard liability policies exclude damages as a result of the insured's agreement to accept liabilities through certain contracts, such as hold harmless or indemnity agreements.
+Standard liability policies typically exclude damages that result from the insured's agreement to accept liabilities through certain contracts, such as hold-harmless or indemnity agreements.

-Keeping the exclusion in the insurance policy does not relieve the insurance company from liability if a court would find the insured responsible in the absence of the contract.
+Keeping the contractual-liability exclusion in the policy does not stop a court from finding the insured responsible when the insured would be liable even without the contract.

 It is complicated.
 Certain contracts fit the definition of insured contracts under standard CGL language:

-1. Real estate leases except indemnification clauses for fire damage, which must be insured
+1. Real estate leases (except indemnification clauses for fire damage, which must be insured through property coverage).

 2. Railroad sidetrack agreements.